BLOG ARTICLE

 It's worth noting, however, that such stablecoins have difficulty maintaining long-term stability because they rely heavily on market confidence.

+Take TerraUSD (UST), for example.
+The stablecoin retained its $1 peg through a mint-and-burn relationship with the cryptocurrency LUNA.
 However, it failed to maintain a mint-and-burn balance when users rushed to burn UST and mint LUNA, resulting in a LUNA-flooded market.
-The cryptocurrency’s prices fell drastically, causing investors to lose confidence in both the crypto asset and its token.
+The cryptocurrency's prices fell drastically, causing investors to lose confidence in both the crypto asset and its token.

 Commodity-Backed Stablecoins (e.g., PAX Gold)

 Commodity-backed stablecoins derive value from tangible assets like gold, silver, and oil.
-For example, PAX Gold (PAXG) gets its value from gold reserves, with each token tied to a troy ounce of gold secured in a vault in London
+For example, PAX Gold (PAXG) gets its value from gold reserves, with each token tied to a troy ounce of gold secured in a vault in London.

 These stablecoins offer a crypto-based way to invest in physical commodities, giving investors the benefits of actual commodity ownership without physically owning them.